QaziSafiya/ISOC-23-WEBD/README.md

 6. **Exhibition Categorization:** Implement a robust filtration system for categorizing artifacts, allowing users to explore and discover artifacts based on type, chronology, rarity, and other pertinent criteria.

-7. **Contact Us:** Establish a "Contact Us" section equipped with a robust database for efficiently managing inquiries and user feedback.

-8. **Search and Filter Functionality:** Enhance user experience by implementing robust search and filter options.
+7. **Search and Filter Functionality:** Enhance user experience by implementing robust search and filter options.
 Allow users to effortlessly discover exhibitions based on criteria such as date, location, category, or artist.

 ## FULL RESPONSIVE
-## ANIMATIONS USING GSAP
-## VALIDATION CONTACT FORM